Deep within a forest, at the summit of a volcano, exists an extraordinary world - a world where something else is possible. A world called Varekai.

 The word Varekai means "wherever" in the Romany language of the gypsies the universal wanderers.
 This production pays tribute to the nomadic soul, to the spirit and art of the circus tradition, and to the infinite passion of those whose quest takes them along the path that leads to Varekai.

-Touring in United States, Germany, Austria, LuxembourgMore info
+Touring in United States, Canada, Germany, Austria, LuxembourgMore info

 Eiko Ishioka has had a hand in several artistic disciplines, including designing costumes for the cinema, theatre and opera.
 However, the circus arts were uncharted territory for her.
 For Varekai, she set herself the double challenge of designing resolutely original costumes and giving new shapes to the traditional Lycra bodysuit.